 BRPD looking for missing 16-year-old girl

-BATON ROUGE - Police are searching for a 16-year-old girl who was last seen on Wednesday, Aug.
-7.
+BATON ROUGE— A 16-year-old girl who was reported missing on Wednesday is now home with her family, according to the Baton Rouge Police Department.

-The Baton Rouge Police Department said Jy'Lynn Brocks was last seen at the McDonalds near the corner of Wooddale and Florida boulevards.
-Officers said she had burgundy hair, a nose ring and a tooth gem.
+On Wednesday, Baton Rouge Police Department said the teenager was last seen at the McDonalds near the corner of Wooddale and Florida boulevards.

+Monday afternoon, BRPD said she was found without incident and is in good health.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.